E-techgod/llm-chatbot/README.md

 pip install -r requirements.txt
 ```

-## Environment Variables
+## Environment variables

-Create a `.env` file in this folder with whichever provider keys you have:
+Create a `.env` file in this folder with whichever provider keys you want to use:

 ```env
 GROQ_API_KEY=your_groq_key